ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 * 	The response json payload is well-formed (schema validation)
 * 	The response status is as expected (200 OK, SQL result set returned)
 * 	The response error payloads contain the correct error messages and error codes
-* 	Assertion - the individual elements in the response match our expectations (presence of specific element, data
-*      type of element etc).
+* 	Assertion - the individual elements in the response match our expectations (presence of specific element, datatype of element etc).
 * 	The service responds within an expected time frame
 * 	Validate how the system behaves when some request headers are missing, e.g., Content-Type, Authorization, etc.
 *	Checking what happens if provide query parameters for a method that should accept only form parameters in a body
 * 	verifying whether a protected resource is not available over HTTP when it should be only on HTTPS
 * 	Business logic testing.
 Say while Fetching application (PreId) presence of valid Preregistration ID is mandatory
-*        in the request.
+       in the request.
 * 	Positive and Negative testing.
 Making sure that if you make a bad request, it responds as expected.

 These individual API tests are the most important tests that we build because they will be leveraged in all of the subsequent testing techniques.
 These tests simplify the process of approaching API testing.